corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/upgrade-notes.md

 ## 0.1 to 0.2.1

 The major change from 0.1 to 0.2+ was the support of an arbitrary length PKI hierarchy.
-As a result, many of the configuration parameters for the network management and signing service were changed.
+As a result, many of the configuration parameters for the network management and Signing Service were changed.
 0.2.1 is very similar to 0.2, but comes with backward compatibility along with a configuration upgrade tool.

 There are two ways to upgrade your old 0.1 network services environment: